 The Department of Computer Science:

 • They cover a broad spectrum of teaching and research topics which range from computer graphics to artificial intelligence, from algorithms to software technology, and from communication systems to applications in engineering and bioinformatics.

 • The Master of Science (M.Sc.) in Computer Science has been accredited by ASIIN.

 • "Studying at the University of Freiburg is an unforgettable experience.
 The Department of Computer Science offers a wide range of courses covering cutting-edge topics.
 The infrastructure is very good, the professors are highly qualified and the teaching is of course excellent."

-- Sergiy Bogomolov, Ukraine, Computer Science
+Sergiy, Ukraine, Computer Science

 • "Studying in Freiburg is undoubtedly a unique experience that every student should live.
 I have studied electrical and computer engineering at the technical faculty of the Democritus University of Thrace and for me the “Master of Science in Microsystems Engineering” offered by the University of Freiburg was an ideal choice.
 It is a flexible programme and covers the entire range of Microsystems technology."

-Dimitrios Papaioannou, Greece, Microsystems Engineering
+Dimitrios, Greece, Microsystems Engineering

-"Being a graduate of the University of Freiburg is a great pleasure and honour for me, because with its unique research output and teaching quality, the University of Freiburg is one of the most esteemed institutions in Europe.
+• "Being a graduate of the University of Freiburg is a great pleasure and honour for me, because with its unique research output and teaching quality, the University of Freiburg is one of the most esteemed institutions in Europe.

-- Yawar Abbas, Pakistan, Microsystems Engineering
+Yawar, Pakistan, Microsystems Engineering

-“Studying at the University of Freiburg has been more challenging than in Mexico.
+• “Studying at the University of Freiburg has been more challenging than in Mexico.
 However, it gave me the opportunity to be closer to research and to analyze and understand all the theories that make the tools work, computer scientists use every day.
 And, above all, I got the opportunity to meet those who developed these tools!

-- Christian Herrera Salazar, Mexico, Computer Science
+Christian, Mexico, Computer Science